College Application Deadlines 2024-2025

 Early action is a great option if you don’t want to be forced to commit to a school.
 Unlike early decision (see below), early action doesn’t require you to commit to attending the school should you get admitted.

-You also don’t need to respond to early action offers until the national May 1 deadline, giving you plenty of time to compare college offers.
+You also don’t need to respond to early action offers until the National College Decision Day deadline on May 1, giving you plenty of time to compare college offers.

 One potential outcome of applying early action is deferment, or when your application gets pushed to the regular decision applicant pool.
 If this happens to you, reach out to the school and focus on strengthening your application for regular decision admittance.